azavea/azavea-branding-guide/identity/open-source.md

 > Deep learning for aerial and satellite imagery.

 ## Open Data Philly
 “OpenDataPhilly” should always be written in upper camel case.
-View [OpenDataPhilly’s website](https://www.opendataphilly.org/) for more information about the catalog.
+View the [OpenDataPhilly website](https://www.opendataphilly.org/) for more information about the catalog.

 {% include image-container.html
   style = "inverted"